neverfap-deluxe/nfd-api/content/courses/uncondition-over-judgement.md

   overview: "Understand the power of acceptance as a driving force for self-control."
   learn1: "- How to accept yourself and others unconditionally."
   learn2: "- How judgements are a mental trap."
-  learn3: "- The value of letting go."
+  learn3: "- The value of letting go and uninvesting yourself."
   category: "uncondition-over-judgement"
 ---